Overview

 the retirement plan sponsors and participants and determining which plan provided and

-general enrollment and education meetings with plan participants and meets with plan
+enrollment and education meetings with plan participants and meets with plan participants to

-participants to gauge their risk tolerance and their investment goals.
-The sub-advisor furnishes
+gauge their risk tolerance and their investment goals.
+The sub-advisor furnishes continuous and

-continuous and regular supervision of the ERISA 3(38) investment management for the plans and
+regular supervision of ERISA 3(38) investment management for the plans and determines which

-determines which investments are added, eliminated, or replaced within the plans offered, in
+investments are added, eliminated, or replaced within the plans offered, in accordance with an

-clients any fees or costs higher than its standard client fee schedule or otherwise pass the sub-
+any fees or costs higher than its standard client fee schedule or otherwise pass the sub-advisory

 2 The First Trust Private Funds are limited liability companies or limited partnerships and are exempt from registration under